deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> This table presents the self-prediction accuracy of multiple models (GPT-40, Llama 70B, GPT-3.5) before and after training, showing improvement on several behavior properties.
+> The table shows the self-prediction accuracy of multiple models on a set of representative behavior properties before and after self-prediction training, demonstrating generalization to held-out datasets.

 {{< table-caption >}}